ibmstorage/ibm-storageinsights-ecosystem-prometheus/README.md

   <img width="1482" alt="metrics" src="https://github.com/user-attachments/assets/762b702a-893e-4637-81d3-6ca1851a015b" />

 ## Extending Prometheus Exporter
 The application is also intended to act as a guide to those developers who want to extend the functionality of the exporter.
 The primary mode of getting metrics from Storage Insights is via its [REST API](https://insights.ibm.com/restapi/docs/).
 There are a multiple of Metrics API that provide metrics from different systems and their components.
-The details of how to invoke Metrics API is illustrated in the exporter file `si-metrics.go` in the simetrics Go module.
+The details of how to invoke Metrics API are illustrated in the exporter file `si-metrics.go` in the simetrics Go module.
 To fetch more metrics, it is advisable to follow these steps:

 - Declare the metric types in the config module
 - Create a new Go module to fetch the additional metrics